brian6484/CSKnowledge/Misc/Messanger.md

                          Redis (store connection mapping)
 Redis: user_id → {server_id, connection_id, timestamp}
 ```
+We use Redis for connection management because we need sub-millisecond lookups to route messages between servers in real-time.
+Database would be too slow, and in-memory only doesn't work in a distributed system where users connected to different servers need to communicate.

 Thats also how we know the online status of users cuz when user comes online
 ```